 Have you ever considered the power of your imagination?
-Some believe it is a person’s least utilised health resource.
-Dr Martin L Rossman, Co-Founder of the Academy for Guided Imagery, US, states that imagination “can be used to remember and recreate the past, develop insight into the present, influence physical health, enhance creativity and inspiration, and anticipate possible future[s].”
+Some believe it is a person’s least utilized health resource.
+Dr. Martin L Rossman, Co-Founder of the Academy for Guided Imagery, US, states that imagination “can be used to remember and recreate the past, develop insight into the present, influence physical health, enhance creativity and inspiration, and anticipate possible future[s].”
 Below in this article, we will cover the Imagery Rules.

 What is imagery?
 It is the technique that actively uses your imagination.
 There are three proven characteristics of imagery that make it such a valuable technique to use and master: